Moses Michael Hays: Legacy

 In 1783, Rabbi Isaac de Abraham Touro, husband to Hays' sister Reyna, died in Jamaica.
 Reyna had three children: Abraham, Judah and Rebecca.
 Moses Hays brought Reyna and her family to Massachusetts and raised her children as his own.

-Hays also helped to establish the New England Masonic movement.
+Hays also helped establish the New England Masonic movement.
 When Hays was accepted into the Massachusetts Lodge in November 1782, he was the only Jew.
 (There were numerous Jewish men among founders of lodges in Charleston, South Carolina and cities in other Southern states.)

 In 1792, the lodge members elected Hays as their Grand Master, with Paul Revere as his Deputy.
 Hays provided financial support to beautify Boston Common, establish theaters, and endow Harvard College.
-Hays descendants helped found the Boston Athenæum and the Massachusetts General Hospital, and remain prominent in Boston public life to this day.
+Hays' descendants helped found the Boston Athenæum and the Massachusetts General Hospital, and remain prominent in Boston public life to this day.

 Hays died in 1805 and is buried at The Colonial Jewish Burying Ground in Newport.

 His story was used for an episode of Liberty's Kids.